thriveweb/great-start-elc/content/centres/mildura-central.md

 directorStatement:
   content: >-
-    I have been working in Early childhood for 6 years here at Mildura Central Early Learning and hold a Diploma of Early Childhood.
+    I have been working in Early childhood for 6 years here at Mildura Central Early Learning Centre and hold a Diploma of Early Childhood.
 My Strong passion and excitement for the Early Years is supported through the Victorian Early Years Learning Framework and many Professional Developments.
     I have explored learning and development with all age groups as Educational Leader with inspiration from Reggio Emilia and our local community.

     I look forward to meeting and working with you and your family